 We’ve lived in our house now for nearly 8 years but we have recently been thinking more and more about moving house.
 More specifically, Covid and the pandemic made us realise that actually, our house doesn’t work for us any more and we want different things compared to when we bought it.
-Moving house especially during a pandemic, might not be as easy as it once was so here are some things to consider.
+Moving house especially during a pandemic, might not be as easy as it once.
+You might also want to think about how you could save money when moving.
+Here are some things to consider.

 The property market

 At the start of lockdown pretty much everything was closed.
 People who had been in the process of buying or selling were put on hold and everything took a lot longer than normal.
 It was taking months to get sales or purchases finalised and things like house viewings were put on hold.

 Properties are much more in demand right now and the property market isn’t what it was when we first bought our house back in 2014.
 Then, there was lots of choice and we were able to go on plenty of viewings.
 At that time, it was the done thing to put in an offer under the asking price of at least 10% less, if not more.
 You definitely never went in at the asking price or above it unless it was somewhere really special.

 In our area properties are getting snapped up nearly as fast as they are put up for sale.
 Demand is huge and there just aren’t enough houses going up for sale compared to the amount of buyers waiting.
 Instead of going in under the asking price when putting an offer in on a house you’re now expected to either go straight in at what the seller wants or above it.

 There are things that could benefit you when putting an offer in on a house.
 If you don’t have a chain this means that you’re ready to move and could probably do so quite quickly and with this, you might be able to go a bit lower with your offer.
 The same goes for if you are a cash buyer or if the seller needs to move quickly.
 It’s definitely worth trying to find out why someone is looking to move as if someone needs to move quickly they might accept a lower price.